Cararr/medic_schedule_manager_client/README.md

 ### Schedules

 This view consist of three parts: schedules, divided to four stations, a home rehabilitations view and a comment section.
 While normal employee can only view it, manager can modify the content.
 Employees can be moved by drag&drop system.
+Full daily plan can be converted to .pdf and printed.

 ![Schedules](./previewImages/schedulesView.png)